ZeeSpire/zss-afk-site/_posts/en/2022-08-24-top-things-to-do-in-santorini-greece.markdown

 layout: post.en
 type: post

-h1_title: Top activities in Santorini, Greece
-title: Top 15 things to do in Santorini
+title: What are the best things you can do in Santorini?
 front_page_title: Top 15 things to do in Santorini
+article_title: Top 15 things to do in Santorini

 published: 24 August 2022
 last_modified_at: 24 August 2022

-keywords: sunset, santorini, greece, oia, best places, food, visit, greek
+keywords: sunset, santorini, greece, oia, best places, food, visit, greek, suntset watching
-description: Top 15 things to do in Santorini, Greece
+description: What can you do in Santorini?
+What can you visit in santorini?
+What can you see in santorini?

 categories: [EN, Greece-EN]
 tag: EN